akka/akka/akka-docs/src/main/paradox/logging.md

 ### Logging of Dead Letters

-By default messages sent to dead letters are logged at info level.
+By default messages sent to dead letters are logged at `INFO` level.
 Existence of dead letters does not necessarily indicate a problem, but they are logged by default for the sake of caution.
 After a few messages this logging is turned off, to avoid flooding the logs.
 You can disable this logging completely or adjust how many dead letters are